Speaker Tips & Tricks

 Give credit where credit is due.
 Acknowledge contributions of organizations and individuals by name.
 Consider the opportunities you have to acknowledge and engage the experience and wisdom of our elders, and to acknowledge and engage the contributions of our youth.

-Offer resources and examples of building multicultural relationships based on trust, understanding, shared leadership, and shared commitments (when possible)
+Offer resources and examples of building multicultural relationships based on trust, understanding, shared leadership, and shared commitments (when possible).

 Observe the full community agreements found here.